 The Brain Clinic offers brief and full learning disability (LD) and dyslexia evaluations.
 A learning disability means that some learning function such as reading, writing or math is significantly below average in the context of an average intelligence level.

 Neuropsychological evaluations are used to determine the severity of medical disorders such as traumatic brain injury, stroke, early dementia and learning disorders.
 They compare an individual’s overall abilities to specific areas of functioning to see if and where any problems exist.
 Additionally, by comparing intelligence to achievement tests in reading, writing and math, one can determine if learning problems are present in one or more of these areas.
 In order to get accommodations for a learning disability at school or for standardized tests (i.e. SAT), a full evaluation is necessary.
 It is beneficial to have testing done early in life in case accommodations are necessary for high-stakes tests such as the GMAT, LSAT, or MCAT later in life.

 Preparing assessments for legal situations is more demanding than for the usual clinical case, and it must be handled differently.
 In a sense, the evaluations for forensic evaluations are similar to extended time evaluations because these assessments are examined by officials of the legal system with the idea in mind that you must be able to prove that you have a disability.
 In addition, legal officials must consider whether the test taker is malingering, or putting forth their best effort during the testing sessions.
 These types of evaluations include a thorough review of history and supporting documentation.

-Please visit our Fees page for more information about pricing and insurance.
+Please visit Fees page for information about payment and insurance.

-© 2003-2013 Lawrence Thomas
+© 2003-2018 Lawrence Thomas